practicalli/spacemacs/clojure-repl/clojurescript-repl.md

 # ClojureScript projects

-[Practicalli ClojureScript](https://practicalli.github.io/clojurescript/) covers the development of websites and single page apps (SPA) with figwheel-main build tool and the reaact-style reagent library
+[Practicalli ClojureScript](https://practicalli.github.io/clojurescript/) covers the development of websites and single page apps (SPA) with figwheel-main build tool and the react-style reagent library

 [practicalli/clojure-deps-edn]({{book.P9IClojureDepsEdn}}) defines the `:middleware/cider-cljs` alias which provides the nREPL connection support specifically for a ClojureScript REPL.